alfon96/artworks_recommendation_APIs/README.md

 - Comprehensive tests for API functionality
 - Data visualization using Matplotlib
 - Connection to third-party database for user information retrieval

+## Important Note

+**Sensitive Data**: All sensitive data like API keys and passwords are not included in this repository.
+If you wish to try out this application, please visit [www.link.com](http://www.link.com).

 ## Landing Page